-- M.D. applicants must have passed USMLE Step I, Step II Clinical Knowledge with a score of 248 or better and must have passed Step II Clinical Skills Exam on first attempt.
-D.O. applicants must pass COMLEX Level 1 and 2 with a combined score of 1100 or better and passing grade of Level 2 - PE.
+- MD applicants must have passed USMLE Step I, Step II Clinical Knowledge with a score of 225 or better and must have passed Step II Clinical Skills Exam on first attempt.
+DO applicants must pass COMLEX Level 1 and 2 with a score of 475 or better and passing grade of Level 2 - PE on first attempt.
 All applicants must complete the scoring requirements by time the rank order list is submitted at the end of our interview season.

 - Dean's letter